ceejbot/soulsy/docs/article-layouts-v2.md

 - an optional `hotkey` element, named `[slotname.hotkey]`
 - a list of text elements, in the array `[[slotname.text]]`

+Because each slot specifies its own background element independent of the others, you can use a different background file for each slot.
+You might do this if your layout is asymmetrical or spread out on the screen.
+It's up to you!

 An example slot layout with all of the elements:

 ```toml